ohsu-cedar-comp-hub/scMKL/README.md

 #### Parameter Optimization

-Kernel weights (sigma) are a parameter of the kernel approximation.
+Kernel widths (sigma) are a parameter of the kernel approximation.
 Here we calculate sigma on the full dataset before optimizing it with k-Fold Cross Validation on the training set.

 ```
 sigmas = src.Calculate_Sigma(x, group_dict, 'rna', features)